-Well, if you’re reading this lesson while preparing for music theory exams, I suggest you wouldn’t even try to end of the triton.
+Well, if you’re reading this lesson on consonance and dissonance while preparing for music theory exams, I suggest you wouldn’t even try to finish your musical phrase on the tritone.

 If, on the other hand, you’re a rock and roll rebel, you know that the rules are there to be broken.

 Which is exactly what Tony Iommi did when he wrote the song “Black Sabbath”